the-pythonist/the-pythonist/README.md

 - Been coding in Python since 2018.

 - I’m passionate about Cybersecurity and Hacking.
 You want to hear a cool thing?
-Hacking is why I began Python :)
+Cybersecurity is why I began Python :)

 - I’m looking to collaborate on anything Python.... :)